 Karley A. Johnson

 Karley founded Pixel Bakery because she was a nerd in high school and wants to show the world that she’s cool now.
-Karley is a plant enthusiast, an aspiring dog mom, and she’s also a low-key badass who spends her days cycling everywhere because global warming is real.
+Karley is a plant enthusiast, avid cyclist, concert junkie, and a bonafide vegan in the midwest.
 She has degrees in both advertising and graphic design from the University of Nebraska-Lincoln.
-While she is a stellar designer and creative director, her downfalls include her deep appreciation of bands like Linkin Park and Radiohead, and spending 40% of her income on concert tickets.
+While she is a stellar designer and creative director, her downfalls include her deep appreciation of bands like 3OH!3 and Radiohead, and spending 40% of her income on concert tickets.

 Elaina O. Dye

-Elaina never understood why people would write that they hate writing bios as their bio description, until she was asked to write this one.
 Elaina joined Pixel Bakery because Jordan said she could have the desk by the dog.
-She graduated from the University of Nebraska-Lincoln with a Bachelor of Arts in Graphic Design which somehow resulted with a career as an account executive.
+She graduated from the University of Nebraska-Lincoln with a Bachelor of Arts in Graphic Design which somehow resulted with a career as an account director.
 Her life goals are to eventually run a rabbit sanctuary, write a children’s book, and marry Hugh Jackman.
 She wants to be buried with giant bags of coffee because she’ll probably be perpetually tired in the next life too.